Mrudanihada/DollarBot/README.md

 (in alphabetical order)

-1. Mohan Yelugoti (myelugo@ncsu.edu)
+1. Jamnesh Patel (jpatel42@ncsu.edu)
-2. Rishabh Kala (rkala@ncsu.edu)
+2. Mrudani Hada (mhada2@ncsu.edu)
-3. Sreehith Yachamaneni (syacham@ncsu.edu)
+3. Parth Parikh (pparikh2@ncsu.edu)

 ## Support

-Please feel free to reach us at <dollarbot38@googlegroups.com> if you face any issues or for giving feedback in general.
+Please feel free to reach us at <pmjse03@gmail.com> if you face any issues or for giving feedback in general.
 If you have used our Dollar Bot, feel free to give your feedback https://forms.gle/W354pePL3xw74jj76

 ## FAQs